quasarframework/quasar-framework.org/source/guide/index.md

 $ quasar new app-name
 ```

-And don't forget to have fun!
+And don't forget to have fun :)